Residential Standby Generators for EMP

 Whole house generators have been available for decades, but it has only been in very recent years that they have become more widely available, and at a more reasonable price that has put them within reach of large numbers of homeowners.

 The most popular whole-house generators in recent years have been those that run on natural gas or propane.
 Natural gas generators have the advantage that many people have fresh natural gas piped into their house already, so they don't have to worry about a fuel supply for ordinary power outages.
-Large-scale disasters, which includes any scenario where a large part of the power grid is down for days or weeks, may mean that there is inadequate pressure in the natural gas lines, as well.
+Large-scale disasters, which include any scenario where a large part of the power grid is down for days or weeks, may mean that there is inadequate pressure in the natural gas lines, as well.

 Fortunately, all whole-house natural gas generators that I have seen will run on propane as well.
 Although the change-over from natural gas to propane is usually quite straightforward, you do have to follow the proper procedure.
 It can be dangerous to feed a mix of natural gas and propane to your generator.
 At a minimum, the changeover usually involves shutting down the generator, moving a fuel lever on your generator to the alternative fuel position, and opening the fuel valve on your emergency supply tank (propane tank).